 The platform's database contains over 3.2 million court cases across federal and state jurisdictions.
 This extensive dataset enables accurate predictions about case outcomes and strategic recommendations.

-Judge analytics have become particularly valuable for litigation teams.
-The system tracks individual judges' ruling patterns, preferred procedures, and typical case management approaches.
-This intelligence helps attorneys tailor their strategies for specific courts.
+Judge analytics track individual judges' ruling patterns, preferred procedures, and typical case management approaches.
+This intelligence helps attorneys tailor strategies for specific courts.

-Pricing follows a subscription model starting at $1,200 per user monthly for basic analytics, with enterprise plans offering advanced features and custom reporting capabilities.
+Pricing starts at $1,200 per user monthly for basic analytics, with enterprise plans offering advanced features and custom reporting.
+The platform's accuracy in outcome prediction reaches 78% for similar case types.

 Darrow Platform specializes in identifying potential legal violations and building cases through advanced AI analysis of public data sources.
 The platform helps attorneys discover new litigation opportunities.